-

 Companies Registration Office number given to companies when they register with the Companies Registration Office.

-Your RTB online account homepage.
+Your RTB online account homepage

 This is a continuation of a part 4 tenancy in a new tenancy cycle where at least one of the original tenants remains as part of the tenancy registration.

-A tenancy is no longer ongoing if the tenancy has ended.
+• A tenancy is no longer ongoing if the tenancy has ended.
 If you are registering a tenancy that has already ended answer No to this question, enter the date the tenancy ended and chose the reason it ended from the drop-down menu.

-Click here for registration fees.
+Click here for information on registration fees.

 If the landlord is a trustee of a pension fund, then the details must be provided during the application process as Additional Title in the format of ‘Trustee of XYZ Pension Fund’.